AdityaanandSankaran/Deep-Learning-Project-Using-Keras/README.md

 # Deep-Learning-Project-Using-Keras

-The attached project was done as a requirement of the AI Engineering Professional Certification
+## This project was done as a requirement of the AI Engineering Professional Certification